Kentucky governor announces ramp-up of coronavirus testing

 “It gives me a lot of hope that we will move through this in a smart, deliberate and gradual fashion,” he said.
 “Where we can do everything we can to prevent a future spike (in virus cases), which will open up our economy in a way to where I believe we can be more successful than many others who are currently taking different steps.”

-Beshear announced the state’s “single-largest testing commitment” since pandemic began.
+Beshear announced the state’s “single-largest testing commitment” since the pandemic began.

 Testing sites will open starting Monday in or near predominantly black neighborhoods in Louisville and Lexington, he said.
 Minorities have been hit disproportionately hard by the virus, he said.